Android-for-Python/c4k_tflite_example/README.md

 As of 2021/12/13 Google's `tflite_runtime.whl` (version 2.5.0.post1) is not available for any of these: Python 3.10, MacOS on M1, MacOS Monterey, iOS, or x86_32. **If you use any of these, stop now**.
 If you have a problem with this talk to Google.

-A recipe for `tflite-runtime` on Android is included in this example, it uses tflite-runtime 2.8.0, and runs on arm7 and arm8 devices and the x86 (but not x86_64) emulator.
+The example uses the recipe for `tflite-runtime` included in the 'develop' version of p4a.
+This uses tflite-runtime 2.8.0, and runs on arm7 and arm8 devices and the x86 (but not x86_64) emulator.

 # Image Analysis Architecture

 Tensorflow Image analysis has four distinct components:

 - The tensorflow lite model, formated to include tensor labels.
 Created for example with [Model Maker](https://www.tensorflow.org/lite/guide/model_maker) and also [here](https://www.tensorflow.org/lite/api_docs/python/tflite_model_maker).
+A model is created using a training data set.

 - The Python `tflite-runtime` package.
 This performs inference based on the model and the input image.
-This package is available from Google on most desktops, and using the p4a recipe on Android.
+This package is available from Google on most desktops, and provided by a Python-for-Android recipe on Android.

 - The model interface, specific to the tflite model, in this case [`object_detection/object_detector.py`](https://github.com/Android-for-Python/c4k_tflite_example/blob/main/object_detection/object_detector.py).
-This encodes the model input, executes the runtime, and decodes the output.
+This encodes the model input for tflite runtime, executes the tflite runtime on one frame, and decodes the tflite runtime output.

 - The Camera4Kivy interface [classifyobject.py](https://github.com/Android-for-Python/c4k_tflite_example/blob/main/classifyobject.py).
-This passes the image to the model interface, and annotates the output to the Preview widget.
+This passes the video frame to the model interface, and annotates the model interface output onto the Preview widget canvas.

 # tflite-runtime Documentation